dapr/quickstarts/workflows/csharp/sdk/README.md

 # Dapr workflows

 In this quickstart, you'll create a simple console application to demonstrate Dapr's workflow programming model and the workflow management API.
-The console app starts and manages the lifecycle of a workflow that stores and retrieves data in a Dapr state store.
+The console app starts and manages the lifecycle of a workflow that stores and retrieves data in a state store.

 This quickstart includes one project:

 - .NET console app `order-processor`

+The quickstart contains 1 workflow to simulate purchasing items from a store, and 4 unique activities within the workflow.
+These 4 activities are as follows:

+- NotifyActivity: This activity utilizes a logger to print out messages throughout the workflow.
+- ProcessPaymentActivity: This activity is responsible for processing and authorizing the payment.
+- ReserveInventoryActivity: This activity checks the state store to ensure that there is enough inventory present for purchase.
+- UpdateInventoryActivity: This activity removes the requested items from the state store and updates the store with the new remaining inventory value.

 ### Run the order processor workflow